It is no secret that President Obama and other top administration

-Iran the world's foremost state sponsor of terrorism, 'increased' it's terrorist activities
+and thicker.
+Iran remains the world's foremost state sponsor of

 Consider what Kerry's own State Department had to say this spring.
 'Iran continued its terrorist-related activity in 2015, including support for Hizballah and various groups in Iraq and throughout the Middle East,' reads Foggy Bottom's Country Reports on Terrorism 2015, released June 2.
 Iran even 'increased' its terrorist activities in Iraq and Syria.
 The U.S. government has designated Iran a state sponsor of terror every year since 1984.
 The State Department's bottom line: Iran's behavior in 2015, the year of the landmark nuclear deal, was no better than that of the previous three decades.